Hypothermia Shelter February 22nd-28th, 2026

 Donations

 If you are unable to volunteer but would still like to help or you’d like to support our cause from a distance, you can do so by donating!
 Funds will be used to purchase lunch items, paper products and other supplies, and to support transportation for our guests (weekly metro bus passes or gas for their cars).
 We are also accepting donations of gently used warm clothing, toiletries, new socks/underwear, etc., for our “store.”
-Finally, we will need $5 gift cards to places like McDonalds, Starbucks, or Dunkin Donuts to distribute directly to our guests when they leave on Sunday.
+Finally, we will need $5 and $10 gift cards to places like McDonalds, Starbucks, or Dunkin Donuts to distribute directly to our guests when they leave on Sunday.
 You may drop them off or mail them to the front office.

 Or, you can donate to our Hypothermia Shelter directly, and the money will go toward our most needed items.
 Click the link below to donate!